Skip to main content

 Connection Points

-Each Input/Output on the shape has a connection point and is intended to be "connected" to other items with our Wire Shapes, specifically the Finish Wire shape.
+Each input and output on the shape has a connection point and is intended to be "connected" to other items with our Wire shapes, specifically the Finish Wire shape.

 Shape Data Window